aadi2206/earn-coin-ctrlpanelgg/README.md

 ## Credits

-This project is developed and maintained by Aadi2206
+This project is developed and maintained by Aadi2206, AronikTV, LogischJoJo, igot2phones, Lishan778 and Ismam Ilahi

 Feel free to contribute, report issues, or suggest improvements!